All about mastering

 If you need a format not mentioned here please contact us, we have probably done it before!

-Of course, if loudness is the most important factor to you, a good mastering engineer will use all the tricks he knows to apply the maximum boost into your music.
-Please consider, however, the advantages of leaving some dynamic range in your finished CD masters.
+Of course, if loudness is the most important factor to you, a good mastering engineer will use all the tricks he knows to apply the maximum boost to your music.
+Please consider, however, the advantages of leaving some dynamic range in your finished masters.
 Your music will sound more natural, more expressive and more real.